 trails.
 Continuing the climb will take you by the first of three abandoned mines.
 The first mine is the most interesting, as it's a cave that you can climb into for a very short distance.
 The Mine Trail has some exposed sections that will keep you on your toes.
 Once you start descending, there are some sections that are a little more challenging, either from rockiness or tight switchback turns.
 There will also be some great views of Red Mountain, Salt River, and Four Peaks.

 Trail has been slightly rerouted in recent years to get it out of the sandy bottom of the wash.
 After 0.4 miles, it connects with the Ridge Trail.
 Either direction will get you back, but going right will send you up another moderate climb with another postcard view of Red Mountain.

 The descent from here is another rollicking good time all the way down to the bottom of a normally dry wash, followed by a short, steep climb up to Hawes Trail

 with Bush Highway just off to your right.
-Right at the intersection will take you out to the road, but that's no fun, so go left for some ups and downs and one short exposed rocky section as you follow Hawes (some maps refer to this section as Pig Trail) south all the way until you are heading back on the Fenceline Trail
+A right at the intersection will take you out to the road, but that's no fun, so go left for some ups and downs and one short, exposed, rocky section as you follow Hawes (some maps refer to this section as Pig Trail) south all the way until you are heading back on the Fenceline Trail

 Most of the trails were built by mountain bikers, so naturally there are a lot of fun twists and turns.
 Development ate up some of the original trails, but there are still plenty of miles of great singletrack.
 Tonto National Forest adopted the trails a few years back and has put up some signs on most of the official trails.